In this Constitution, the Rules and Regulations, unless the context indicates otherwise, “AGM”: means Annual General Meeting

 5.1 The status of Players and the provisions for their transfer shall be regulated by the SAFF National Executive Committee in accordance with the current AMF Regulations for the Status and Transfer of Players.

-it in accordance with its own Rules which must not be inconsistent with SAFF and AMF Regulations for Status and Transfer of Players.
+5.2 Players shall be registered in accordance with the regulations of SAFF.
+Nothing herein contained shall preclude the League or any Member from registering players of Academy’s, Clubs affiliated to it in accordance with its own Rules which must not be inconsistent with SAFF and AMF Regulations for Status and Transfer of Players.

 LAWS OF THE GAME – ARTICLE 6